Shy couplings, CAT(0) spaces, and the lion and man: From Brownian shy couplings to deterministic pursuit problems. From Brownian shy couplings to deterministic pursuit problems

-We now complete the proof of Theorem \ref{thm:no-shy-coupling}, applying Proposition \ref{m26.3} together with standard reasoning.
+We now complete the proof of Theorem~\ref{thmno-shy-coupling}, applying Proposition~\ref{m263} together with standard reasoning.
 Consider processes $X$ and $Y$ starting from any pair of points in $\ol D$ and corresponding to any ``strategy'' $\JJ$ and $\KK$.
-Because of the uniform bound in Proposition \ref{m26.3}, the probability of $X$ and $Y$ not coming within distance $\eps_1$ of each other on the interval $[kt_1, (k+1)t_1]$, conditional on not coming within this distance before $kt_1$, is bounded above by $1-p_1$ for any $k$, by the Markov property.
+Because of the uniform bound in Proposition~\ref{m263}, the probability of $X$ and $Y$ not coming within distance~$\eps_1$ of each other on the interval $[kt_1, (k+1)t_1]$, conditional on not coming within this distance before $kt_1$, is bounded above by $1-p_1$ for any $k$, by the Markov property.
 Hence, the probability of $X$ and $Y$ not coming within distance $\eps_1$ of each other on the interval $[0, kt_1]$ is bounded above by $(1-p_1)^k$.
-Letting $k\to \infty$, it follows that $X$ and $Y$ are not $\eps_1$-shy.
-Since $\eps_1$ can be taken arbitrarily small, the proof of Theorem \ref{thm:no-shy-coupling} is complete.
+Letting $k\to\infty$, it follows that $X$ and $Y$ are not $\eps_1$-shy.
+Since $\eps_1$ can be taken arbitrarily small, the proof of Theorem~\ref{thmno-shy-coupling} is complete.

-We remark that the matrices $\mathbb{J}$ and $\mathbb{K}$ employed in \eqref{j22.1}-\eqref{eq:coadaptedBM} are predictable and, consequently, the choice of the pursuer's velocity is made without looking into the future.
-This is in contrast to the pursuit-evasion problems and associated paradoxes discussed by \citet{BollobasLeaderWalters-2009}.
+We remark that the matrices $\mathbb{J}$ and $\mathbb{K}$ employed in \eqref{j221} and \eqref{eqcoadaptedBM} are predictable and, consequently, the choice of the pursuer's velocity is based strictly on past information.
+This is in contrast to the pursuit--evasion problems and associated paradoxes discussed by \citet{BollobasLeaderWalters-2009}.